-5 Ways to Enhance Brain Health in 2018by Amylee Amos MS, RDN, IFMCPLifestyle
+5 Ways to Enhance Brain Health in 2018by Amylee Amos PhD, RDN, IFMCPLifestyle

 Happy New Year!
 This time of year the internet is bursting with tips and tricks for writing new year’s resolutions.
 I believe in making new goals all year long, but the new year is a nice time to recommit yourself to personal resolutions and lifestyle changes.
 At the Amos Institute, our goal is preventing and reversing Alzheimer’s disease and making every effort to optimize brain health.
 Here are our five ways to enhance your brain health in 2018.
 These are all simple, small changes that you can start making today!
 Continue them all year long to make 2018 the year that you take control of your brain health.